-MiLB.com Names Red Sox Prospects As Organization’s All-Stars At Each Position
+NESN

 MiLB.com’s Sam Dykstra examined Boston’s minor league teams Monday, identifying the players who enjoyed the best seasons in recent months and naming them to the organization’s All-Star team for 2019.
 While the likes of Bobby Dalbec and Chris Owings are familiar to many Red Sox observers, others on this list must continue their development in order to prompt Red Sox fans to begin clamoring for their arrival in Boston.

-MiLB.com’s 2019 Red Sox organization All-Stars
+MiLB.com’s 2019 Red Sox Organization All-Stars

 C: Kole Cottam, Greenville (76 games), Salem (11 games)